yoctoproject/poky/documentation/toaster-manual/reference.rst

 final chapter provides conceptual information on layer sources, releases, and JSON configuration files.
 Also provided is a quick look at some useful ``manage.py`` commands that are Toaster-specific.
-Information on ``manage.py`` commands does exist across the Web and the information in this manual by no means attempts to provide a command comprehensive reference.
+Information on ``manage.py`` commands is available across the Web and this manual by no means attempts to provide a command comprehensive reference.

 Layer Source